My Top Travel Writing Secrets I Probably Shouldn’t Share

-Then I wrote about why I was climbing the volcano and that the hike was so challenging — I laid out the background, the exposition.
+Then I share why I was climbing the volcano and that the hike was challenging — I lay the background.

 I take the travelogue further by talking about how the guide and my friend cheered me — the falling actions.
 The story ends with me making it to the summit.

-Writing Exercise — Look at your drafts.
-Or a piece you published.
-Or pick up a new story about a day or a place you want to talk about.
-Now rewrite or write these ideas as if you were telling the story to your best friend.
+Writing Exercise — Look at your drafts or a published piece.
+Or write about traveling to a place you loved.
+Write/rewrite as if you were telling the story to your best friend.

 How cool would be to tell this story!
 The Sleeping Gypsy and The Lion, by Henri Rousseau / Public domain